jonathjd/jonathjd.github.io/_posts/2024-03-23-learning-go-linear-algebra.md

 This was pretty easy, let's move on to vectors and matrices.

-# Adding, subtracting, and calculating the Hadamard and dot product of vectors
+# Linear combinations and calculating the Hadamard and dot product of vectors

 First, let's define our vectors *x* and *y*.